0ff1ane/phx_inertia_svelte_ts_tw/README.md

     ```
   * Replace your page_controller_test.exs with
     ```
-    defmodule SvinphWeb.PageControllerTest do
+    defmodule PhxInertiaSvelteTsTwWeb.PageControllerTest do
-      use SvinphWeb.ConnCase, async: true
+      use PhxInertiaSvelteTsTwWeb.ConnCase, async: true
       import Inertia.Testing

       describe "GET /" do